Google Ads vs. Social Media Marketing

 If the targeting settings do not match, your ad will not be displayed to the relevant audience.

 Depending on your target audience, the majority of potential customers may not be interested in your ad and will find it irrelevant.

 It can happen that a user is confronted with your ad too early in the purchase cycle.
 A potential conversion will not be achieved.

-Because Facebook Ads and Google AdWords are different in many ways, it is not clear for each advertiser which of the two advertising platforms will be the winner.
+Because Facebook Ads and Google Ads are different in many ways, it is not clear for each advertiser which of the two advertising platforms will be the winner.

 Both providers each have their own advantages and disadvantages.
 In addition, they also focus on different target groups.
 Google focuses on those users who are already searching for a specific product or service in their customer journey, Facebook ads target users who are in a virtual, social environment.

 Depending on how much advertising budget you have and what type of audience you want to reach, you can effectively promote your products through both providers.